Bongani-4/FarmGuardian-Android/README.md

 I welcome contributions from the community to enhance FarmGuardian.
 To contribute, follow these steps:

-Fork the repository.

-Create a new branch for your feature: git checkout -b feature-name.

-Commit your changes: git commit -m 'Add some feature'.

-Push to the branch: git push origin feature-name.

-Submit a pull request.

 For major changes, please open an issue first to discuss potential changes.

 ## License